“Linger, my friend, while I tell you my fascinating thoughts.”

 Vicki finds Rathburn the next afternoon, and it’s the day after their hookup.
 Naturally, she’s all over him, and he needs his space.
 He’s got important things to do; there’s this other chick who keeps calling and bothering him, and he needs to figure out what’s going on there, and then he’s totally going to come back.
 Look, it’s not a big deal, okay?
 He’s got to go.
 He’ll see her again soon.
 He’ll text her.
 Okay bye.

-Once he shakes her off, then he goes straight to the Old House.
+He shakes her off, then he goes straight to the Old House.
 Of course, Willie doesn’t want to let him in, it’s not sundown yet, but nobody keeps Thomas Rathburn on the other side of a door.
 “Don’t worry, Willie,” he says.
 “Perhaps I’ll put in a good word for you.”

 “About what, Mr. Rathburn?” says Barnabas, who steps out of the shadows.
 He was probably standing there for ten minutes, just waiting for his cue.